Social Security Benefit Changes

 Should Spousal and Widows Benefits Be Changed?

 At full retirement age (FRA), the lower-paid, or nonworking, spouse receives 50 percent of the other spouse’s benefit unless the lower-paid spouse can receive a higher benefit based on his or her own earnings history.
 When one spouse dies, the survivor receives either 100 percent of the deceased spouse’s benefit or the surviving spouse’s own benefit, whichever amount is higher.
 The results of these rules may not be as expected.
-For example, a couple with similar work histories and wages will find their Social Security benefits cut in half when one of them dies.
-However, for a single-earner couple (where the one earner is more likely to be highly paid), benefits will drop by only one-third.
-Thus, the higher-earner couple here gets a subsidy compared to the lower-earning couple where both work.
+For example, a couple with similar work histories and wages will find their total Social Security benefits cut in half when one of them dies.
+However, for a single-earner couple (where the one earner is more likely to be highly paid), their total benefits will drop by only one-third.
+Thus, the couple with one worker gets a subsidy compared to the couple where both work.

 Social Security also pays benefits to former spouses, dependents, and parents in certain circumstances.

 Spousal benefits under Social Security were established during an era when single wage earners predominated.
 Some question whether the same level of spousal benefits is still necessary because most workers now qualify for benefits based on their own earnings.
-The number of women age 62 and older who receive a benefit based on their husband’s work record alone has declined to 21 percent in 2017 and likely will decline further in the future.
-Under current rules, two-earner couples receive proportionately lower benefits compared to one-earner couples relative to the Social Security taxes they (and their employers) each contributed.
+The number of women age 62 and older who receive a benefit based on their husband’s work record alone declined to 21 percent in 2017 and likely will decline further in the future.
+Under current rules, two-earner couples receive proportionately lower benefits compared to one-earner couples earning the same amount relative to the Social Security taxes paid on their behalf.

-To remedy this inequity, proposals have been made to lower the benefits for nonworking spouses, possibly from 50 percent to 33 percent, with some proposals basing the reduction on income to help lower-income couples.
-With increasing labor force participation by women, widow’s benefits as a percent of the couples combined income has been declining.
-In response, there have been proposals that provide to the survivor a minimum benefit, such as 75 percent of the couple’s combined benefits.
-These changes also could lower costs to the Social Security program depending on how they were structured.
+To remedy this inequity, proposals have been made to reduce the benefits for nonworking spouses, possibly from 50 percent to 33 percent, with some proposals varying this reduction by income to help lower-income couples.
+With the increasing labor force participation of women, survivor benefits as a percent of the couples combined income has been declining.
+In response, there have been proposals that provide the survivor a minimum benefit, such as 75 percent of the couple’s combined benefits.
+While this minimum benefit would cost more than the current provision, it could be combined with a reduction in the spousal benefit such as the one described above which would lower costs to the Social Security program.

 Should Social Security Be Means-Tested?

-One way to reduce Social Security costs is to reduce or eliminate benefits paid to wealthier retirees, whose assets and income would be measured by some sort of means test.
+One way to reduce Social Security costs is to reduce or eliminate benefits paid to wealthier retirees.
 Advocates say that reducing or eliminating benefits for those whose income or assets exceed certain thresholds would help preserve Social Security as a safety net for those who truly need it.
 Opponents say it would fundamentally alter the program that pays benefits to all workers who contribute into the system and could erode support for the program, especially by the wealthier, who might view Social Security as simply another welfare benefit.
+In addition, it could discourage personal savings, because if someone had a high amount of savings, a means test could reduce or even eliminate their Social Security benefit.
 Note that Social Security benefits are not taxed for those whose income is less than $25,000 if single and $34,000 if married.
-However, wealthier taxpayers do pay income taxes on up to 85% of their Social Security benefits which are deposited into the Social Security trust funds.
+Wealthier taxpayers pay income taxes on up to 85 percent of their Social Security benefits; those taxes are deposited into the Social Security trust funds.
 This could be considered as a means test of sorts.

-Many different types of benefit changes have been proposed—some to address the financial challenges of Social Security and others to address what some view as weaknesses in the system for certain beneficiaries.
+Many different types of benefit changes have been proposed—some to address the financial challenges of Social Security and others to strengthen benefits for certain beneficiaries.